microsoft/kubeflow-pipeline-github-action/README.md

 Github action to upload and run a Kubeflow pipeline to KubeFlow workspace.

+This repository has been archived due to lack of engineering investment, but may still be useful.
+Also see equivalent [Azure DevOps Marketplace Task](https://github.com/microsoft/kubeflow-pipeline-azdo-task) and [Kubemlops repository](https://github.com/microsoft/kubemlops).

 The following is an example of uploading a new pipeline, creating a new experiment, and running/monitoring the new pipeline on that experiment with this action:

 ```yaml